 I am a wife and a mom to two boys and have lived on Cape Cod in Massachusetts since 1998.

-Along with my love of outward exploration, I was a sensitive, intuitive kid, always aware of how people around me were feeling.
+Along with my love of outward exploration, I had a rich inner world.
+I was a sensitive, intuitive kid, always aware of how people around me were feeling.
+I would feel extremely uncomfortable when family members would fight, and I often retreated to the quiet "safety" of my room.
 Today I am known as an empath, but in the 1970s and ‘80s, I felt very alone in sensing disturbing feelings or energy that didn’t feel right to me.
 I didn’t know how to deal with what I was feeling, so I learned to disregard my discomfort in order to get along in the world.

 At Dartmouth College I nourished my passion for ancient cultures by majoring in Classical Studies, which included ancient Greek and archaeology.
-I was thrilled to awaken to the realization that our modern European-American civilization owes so much to ancient Greek and Roman language, principles and architecture.
+I was thrilled to awaken not only to the realization that our modern European-American civilization owes so much to ancient Greek and Roman language, principles and architecture, but that those ancient cultures held perennial wisdom that felt meaningful to my 20th century life.

 After my first year of college, I worked for the summer in Glacier National Park in Montana.
 Living amongst the majesty of incredible mountains, I started to feel a sense of awe, and it seemed to me that some kind of divinity must exist.
 Did I dare use the word God?
 Coming from a secular Jewish family, I wasn’t sure.
 But for the first time in my life I felt deeply that there must be an overarching force in the universe.